bridgecrewio/checkov/docs/5.Contribution/New-Check.md

 For a full implementation example of a check, please refer the [Policies documentation](../1.Introduction/Policies.md).

+If you in the situation, where you wan't to validate something general like a naming convention, you can use the typed `abstract` base class.
+This will provide you with an additional argument indicating the type of the current resource.
+But do not use this to write more complex checks for different types.
+Checks should still have one purpose and be focused on one thing.

 ## Testing

 Assuming the implemented check's class is file is found in `checkov/terraform/checks/<type>/<provider>` directory, named `<ClassName>.py`, create an appropriate unit test file in `tests/terraform/checks/<type>/<provider>` directory, named `test_<ClassName>.py`.